gromeck/DartScorer-Voices/README.md

-# DartScorer-Voices :dart:
+# DartScorer-Voices :dart: :loudspeaker:
-Caller Voices for the DartScorer application https://github.com/gromeck/DartScorer/
+Caller Voices for the DartScorer :dart: application https://github.com/gromeck/DartScorer/

 # Note on using and publishing voiced speech from speechgen.io